Iktahana/gcp-armor-cloudflare-sync/README.md

 - **Secure**: Strictly enforces Cloudflare-only access to your Load Balancer, effectively ghosting direct-to-IP attackers.

 > [!IMPORTANT]
 > **2025-12-22 Update:** As of now, the minimum memory allocation for Cloud Run Jobs has been raised to **512MiB**.
-But we’ve updated our deployment specs accordingly to comply with Google’s new floor while still keeping costs at a literal $0.00. ~~Fuck~~Nice try, Google
+But we’ve updated our deployment specs accordingly to comply with Google’s new floor while still keeping costs at a literal $0.00.
+Nice try, Google

 ---